Iferaca615/Kickstarter-analysis/README.md

 ### Purpose
   The goal of this analysis was to draw conclusions and further visualize the data on the dataset, \"Kickstarter.xlsx"\.
 ---
 In this challenge, I was trying to help Louise better visualize and understand how other campaigns did based on their launch dates and fundraising goals.
 The purpose of this challenge was to collect and organize data in various ways in order to make unreadable data, readable, to our client Louise.
+From the data, we were able to draw various conclusions.

 ## Analysis and Challenges